The Lord of the Rings (film series): Legacy

+Some Lord of the Rings films themed bookmarks, an example of related merchandise.

 The release of the films saw a surge of interest in The Lord of the Rings and Tolkien's other works, vastly increasing his impact on popular culture.
 The success of the films spawned numerous video games and many other kinds of merchandise.

 Further films

 The Hobbit trilogy

 From 2012 to 2014 Peter Jackson and his studio Wingnut Films made The Hobbit trilogy consisting of the films The Hobbit: An Unexpected Journey, The Hobbit: The Desolation of Smaug and The Hobbit: The Battle of the Five Armies.
 The trilogy works as a prequel to The Lord of the Rings films.
 Though critics generally considered the trilogy to be inferior to the original films, it was still a financial success.

-Spin-offs
+Additional films

 In 2024, an anime prequel film titled The War of the Rohirrim was released.
 It is directed by Kenji Kamiyama, with Miranda Otto reprising her role from live-action, serving as the film's narrator.
 Additionally, two new live-action films are in development with Jackson returning as producer.
 The first of these, The Lord of the Rings: The Hunt for Gollum, will be directed by Andy Serkis for a planned release in December 2027.
+In March 2026, it was announced that Stephen Colbert, his son Peter McGee, and Philippa Boyens would be co-writing the script for a second film tentatively titled The Lord of the Rings: Shadow of the Past.
+Set decades following The Return of the King, the plot will detail chapters from The Fellowship of the Ring which were not adapted for the movie.
+In May 2026, Jackson said he was in early discussions with the Tolkien estate about potentially acquiring the rights to Tolkien's other writings such as The Silmarillion and Unfinished Tales of Númenor and Middle-earth.